-It’s a very difficult thing to do.
-Prioritizing my marriage can easily get lost in the shuffle of kids, jobs, and activities.
+It’s a very difficult thing to do, prioritizing marriage.
+Prioritizing your marriage can easily get lost in the shuffle of kids, jobs, and activities.
 Keeping my husband at the forefront of my mind has to be something I think about and pray for each day.

 Kids bring us closer together because we’ve built a family together, by a miracle from God.
 But kids also can pull us apart if we choose to prioritize what the kids want over what our spouse wants and needs.

-Establishing these priorities helps our marriage grow stronger.
+Establishing these priorities in marriage helps it grow stronger.
 It also helps our children know that the world doesn’t revolve around them.

 During premarital counseling, our Pastor taught my husband and I about the order in which our priorities should be once we got married.
 He shared with us…